Thursday AM Forecast: Temperatures warm through the weekend

 CLICK HERE to download the WBRZ WX APP.

 Looking Ahead: There will not be much change in our forecast through the weekend.
 High temperatures slowly warm back into the upper 80s by the weekend, but the chance for rain remains out of the forecast.
-A weak disturbance on Monday and Tuesday may spark off a few showers then, but the chance remains low for now.
+A weak disturbance on Monday and Tuesday may spark off a few showers then, but the chance remains pretty low for now.

 The Tropics